lingui/js-lingui/docs/index.rst

    :maxdepth: 1
    :caption: External resources

-   Talks about i18n in Javascript <misc/talks-about-i18n>
+   Talks and articles about i18n in JavaScript <misc/talks-about-i18n>